kjw3898/TwitchChatUserFilter/README.md

 ## Installation

-This is a UserScript for [TamperMonkey](https://www.tampermonkey.net/), so you need to install this Add-on first.
+This is a UserScript for [TamperMonkey](https://www.tampermonkey.net/), so you need to install this Add-on or a similar script manager first.

 After that, you can [open the raw script file](https://github.com/SapuSeven/TwitchChatFilter/raw/main/TwitchChatFilter.user.js) and TamperMonkey will prompt you to install the script.